chrisfrohmaier/California/README.md

 We only looked at the data from the same night, on the same chip but across all of the V1-V10.
 Unfortunately the the scatter remains.
 It is unclear why.
 ![ScreenShot](https://dl.dropboxusercontent.com/u/37570643/Magdiff_Graphs/2010_05_C09.png)
 ###Hostless
-we also looked at this trend for the hostless fakes.
+We also looked at this trend for the hostless fakes.
 We suffered from poor statistics because only 10% of fakes are hostless.
 Again, there is scatter.
 ![ScreenShot](https://dl.dropboxusercontent.com/u/37570643/Magdiff_Graphs/2011_06_C02_Hostless.png)

 ###Possible Solution